 No one should have to go bankrupt because they’re sick.

 Growing up in Arizona, I had the privilege of exploring the unique beauty of our deserts, canyons, and forests with my family.
 Today, our beautiful home faces the far-reaching effects of climate change.
-Rising temperatures, air pollution and water contamination pose serious threats to our very way of life.
+Rising temperatures, air pollution, and water contamination pose serious threats to our very way of life.
 Arizonans are rightly demanding that we address these challenges.
-We need clean, renewable energy generation and policies that protect our environment, climate and health, while also providing economic and social benefits.
+We need clean, renewable energy generation and policies that not only protect our environment, climate and health, but also provide us with economic and social benefits.
+It’s crucial as well that we plan now to ensure that we have a safe water supply.

 I will work with scientists, environmental experts, and business leaders to ensure responsible policies so that future generations will have a healthy, sustainable environment in which to raise their families.